micans/bash-utils/README.md

   It prints the constructed bsub command and submits it.
 Several options including dry run (-T).

-- `hissyfit`  Unix terminal ascii histograms for quickly gauging numerical data.
+- `hissyfit`  Unix terminal ascii histograms and bar charts for quickly gauging numerical data and count data.
-  Expected input is a stream of numbers, one per line.
+  For numerical data expected input is a stream of numbers, one per line.
-  Drawn with Unicode block glyphs by default (use `--plain` to disable).
-Other options are min and max histogram endpoints (`--min --max`, simultaneously acts as data sub-selection), height/resolution (`--height`), cumulative tallying (`--cumulative`), user-specified glyphs (`--stairs`) and the number of bins.
+  Options are min and max
+  histogram endpoints (`--min --max`, simultaneously acts as data sub-selection), height/resolution (`--height`), cumulative tallying (`--cumulative`), user-specified glyphs (`--stairs`) and the number of bins (`--bins`).
+  It is also possible to read input that already specifies the histogram heights (`--histin`).

-  It can also take the output of `uniq -c` to draw bar charts for categorical data (see fourth screenshot below), when given the `--tallyin` option.
+  For bar charts `hissyfit` accepts the output of `uniq -c` (that is, each line has `<count> <label>` to draw bar charts for categorical data (see fourth screenshot below), when given the `--tallyin` option.
   In this case the output is in the form of horizontal bars with labels in front and counts after.

+  Histograms and bar charts are drawn with Unicode block glyphs by default (use `--plain` to disable).

 ![regular histogram, unicode paint](https://github.com/micans/bash-utils/blob/master/img/hf.png)